DescriptionCompilerIf <constant expression> ... [CompilerElseIf] ... [CompilerElse] ... CompilerEndIf

 CompilerSelect #PB_Compiler_OS CompilerCase #PB_OS_MacOS ; some Mac OS X specific code CompilerCase #PB_OS_Linux ; some Linux specific code CompilerEndSelect

 Generates an error or a warning, as if it was a syntax error and display the associated message.
 It can be useful when doing specialized routines, or to inform a source code is not available on an particular OS.

-Note: While CompilerWarning displays "only" warnings, but the compilation process continues, the command CompilerError stops the compilation process.
+Note: CompilerWarning displays warnings, but the compilation process continues, while the command CompilerError stops the compilation process.

 Example: Generates an error

 CompilerIf #PB_Compiler_OS = #PB_OS_Linux CompilerError "Linux isn't supported, sorry."
 CompilerElse CompilerError "OS supported, you can now comment me."
 CompilerEndIf

 CompilerIf #PB_Compiler_OS = #PB_OS_Linux CompilerWarning "Linux isn't supported, sorry."
 CompilerElse CompilerWarning "OS supported, you can now comment me."
 CompilerEndIf

 Enables or disables the explicit mode.
 When enabled, all the variables which are not explicitly declared with Define, Global, Protected or Static are not accepted and the compiler will raise an error.
 It can help to catch typo bugs.

 EnableExplicit Define a a = 20 ; Ok, as declared with 'Define' b = 10 ; Will raise an error here